AMD Unveils Big Navi: RX 6900 XT, RX 6800 XT and RX 6800 Take On Ampere

 Here's the big question, though: If RX 6800 XT is competitive with RTX 3080, wouldn't 11 percent more CUs and shader cores basically put it up against RTX 3090?
 The answer: Yup.

 There are more caveats this time.
-Where the RX 6800 XT was apparently run in standard mode (maybe?), and AMD ran the RX 6800 with AMD Smart Access Memory enabled (more on this below), the RX 6900 XT testing was done with Rage Mode (overclocking) and Smart Access Memory both turned on.
-That's potentially six percent more performance, and even then, it doesn't look like AMD will win in quite a few games.
+Where the RX 6800 XT was apparently run in standard mode, and AMD ran the RX 6800 with AMD Smart Access Memory enabled, the RX 6900 XT testing was done with Rage Mode (overclocking) and Smart Access Memory both turned on.
+That's potentially 6-13 percent more performance, and even then, it doesn't look like AMD will win in quite a few games.
 But it's definitely close.

 What will the Radeon RX 6900 XT cost?
 AMD isn't going all Nvidia on us and asking $1,500, but it's also not giving the cards away.
 The MSRP for the RX 6900 XT is $999.
 Also, at launch, it sounds as though the RX 6900 XT will be far more limited in supply than the other cards, and there are rumors AMD will be the only one selling the cards directly to consumers — at least for a little while.
 It's like Nvidia's 20-series Founders Edition launch, perhaps, with higher prices and direct-to-AMD profits for the first month or two after launch.

+There's a big price premium for the final 10 percent or so in performance.
+Nvidia's RTX 3090 premium is much higher (more than double the 3080), though it does at least double the VRAM amount.
+But with 16GB, AMD doesn't really need to add more memory.
+Neither of the halo GPUs are going to sell a ton of units, though.

 We'll have to see how things progress in the coming months with the RX 6900 XT.
-Also, similar to what AMD has done with some previous launches (Ryzen 9 3950X and Ryzen 9 5950X), the RX 6900 XT won't be available until about three weeks after the RX 6800 / 6800 XT cards launch.
+In a similar vein to what AMD has done with some other launches (Ryzen 9 3950X and the upcoming Ryzen 9 5950X), the RX 6900 XT won't be available until about three weeks after the RX 6800 / 6800 XT cards launch.

 AMD Radeon RX 6000 Series: Initial Thoughts

 It's great that we finally have some hard data to go on — no more smoke and mirrors, rumors and guesses, or any other shenanigans.
-On paper, AMD appears to be offering less compute, less bandwidth but higher effective bandwidth, and lower power requirements.
+On paper, AMD appears to be offering less compute, less bandwidth but higher effective bandwidth, and lower power requirements, at superior (or at least competitive, if you look at the RX 6800) pricing.
 Combined, this apparently results in performance that should be quite competitive with Nvidia's RTX 30-series Ampere GPUs.

 There are, however, a few remaining unknowns.
 One is ray tracing performance.
 AMD said it has one ray accelerator per CU, similar to what Nvidia has done with Turing and Ampere.
 But even though Nvidia's Ampere GPUs have one RT core per SM, Nvidia also says the Ampere RT cores are up to twice as fast at ray/triangle intersection calculations.
 Meanwhile, AMD says its ray tracing hardware is about ten times as fast as doing RT via software shaders, which would basically put AMD on par with Turing at least.